El Morro: Havana’s Castle By the Sea

 Standing sentinel at the mouth of Havana Bay, Castillo de Los Tres Reyes del Morro has a grim history at odds with the hospitality of the biblical Three Kings, after whom it was named.
-In Spanish colonial times, the castle (known as El Morro, Spanish for “rock”) would have been a truly formidable sight.
-Set high atop the rocky ridge of the Cavannos heights, its elevation meant that it could be seen by ships from miles around.
+In Spanish colonial times, the sight of Havana’s castle (known as El Morro, Spanish for “The Rock”) would have been truly formidable to approaching ships.
+Set high atop the rocky ridge of the Cavannos heights, its elevation meant that it could be seen for miles around.
 With waves crashing below, it stood ready to intimidate and thwart any designs on Havana, be they from pirates, privateers or opposing colonial forces.
+Today, it offers a mighty and proud welcome to guests arriving on a cruise to Cuba.

 Havana was founded by the Spanish in 1519 and possessed one of the finest natural harbors in the Caribbean.
 Strategically located between the Gulf of Mexico and the Caribbean, it could accommodate one hundred ships at a time, meaning it quickly became the region’s largest port and a critically-important naval base for the Spanish empire.